 Pharmacy Prescription Errors

-Patients that fill prescriptions from their doctors and receive drugs from a pharmacy trust that they are getting the right medication at the proper dosage.
-When pharmacists and doctors make errors, however, there can be serious side effects, or patients can even die.
-If you or a loved one has suffered from medication errors, including over- or under-dosing, dangerous drug interactions, or other adverse drug events, you may be able to hold the medical professionals responsible for their negligence.
+Patients who fill prescriptions from their doctors and receive drugs from a pharmacy trust that they are getting the right medication at the proper dosage.
+When pharmacists and doctors make errors, however, there can be serious side effects—sometimes fatal.
+If you or a loved one has suffered from medication mistakes, including dosing errors, dangerous drug interactions, or other adverse drug events, you may be able to hold the medical professionals responsible for their negligence.

-- Failure to review a patient’s medical history, and prescribing a drug he or she is allergic to
+- Failure to review a patient’s medical history and prescribing a drug they are allergic to; and

-Every pharmacy should have procedures in place to prevent errors, and it is the pharmacist’s responsibility to verify prescriptions if there is any doubt about the exact medication the doctor prescribed.
-Pharmacists are also responsible for conducting a drug utilization review (DUR) and counseling you on using the medication you’re been prescribed.
+Every pharmacy must have certain procedures in place to prevent medication errors.
+Further, it is the pharmacist’s responsibility to verify prescriptions if there is any doubt about the exact medication or dose the doctor prescribed.
+Pharmacists are also responsible for conducting a drug utilization review (DUR) and counseling you on using the medication you’ve been prescribed.
 The DUR should include a patient profile that notes:

-- Any allergies, medical conditions, or disabilities you may have
+- Any allergies, medical conditions, or disabilities you may have; and

-- Any known reactions to drugs that you’ve experience
+- Any known reactions to drugs that you’ve experienced.

-Protect yourself from mistakesYou can help protect yourself from prescription errors by taking a few simple steps:
+How to Protect Yourself From Pharmacy Prescription ErrorsYou can help protect yourself from prescription errors by taking a few simple steps:

 - Always use a reputable pharmacy that’s adequately staffed, and avoid filling prescriptions online.